Different contraceptive methods suit different people at different stages in their lives. Luckily there are many effective options to choose from!

 The hormonal methods available include: the birth control pill, the birth control patch (Evra), the birth control ring (NuvaRing), the birth control injection (Depo Provera), and the IUD.
 There are non hormonal options as well if you do not think the pill, patch, ring or injection is the right choice for you.
 It is important to always use condoms with your birth control for dual protection against sexually transmitted infections and unplanned pregnancies.

 For more information go to www.sexandu.ca/.
-You can also see your health care provider to discuss your options or if you do not have a family doctor or nurse practitioner it is easy to get one.
+You can also see your health care provider to discuss your options or if you do not have a family doctor or nurse practitioner.
 Contact Health Care Connect for details or call us at The Clinic.

 Breastfeeding and Birth Control